Idea

 • Is easy to start and stop at any time.

-• Is pausable so breaks can be taken if necessary or employees can step away for a second if necessary.
+• Is pausable so breaks can be taken, or employees can step away for a second if necessary.

 • Is geared towards teaching employees how to do a job task or do it better.

-Some types of training can cover the realm of digital and real life, though.
-Think about a job aid and how it’s distributed.
-If it’s distributed on a computer, opened as a PDF, and used on the computer then it’s digital training.
-If it’s a laminated card that hangs by a workstation then it’s not.
+Some types of training can cover digital and real-life, though.
+Consider a job aid and how it’s distributed.
+If it’s distributed on a computer, opened as a PDF, and used on the computer, then it’s digital training.
+If it’s a laminated card hanging by a workstation, it’s not.

 One defining factor of digital training is that it’s asynchronous rather than synchronous.
-That means it’s not used at a specific time and not everybody is consuming the training at the same time.
+That means it’s not used at a specific time; not everybody consumes the training simultaneously.

 Digital training (for this post) is asynchronous and takes place on a digital device.

-So, while digital training can contain webinars, virtual classrooms, or anything like that, we aren’t looking at that so much.
-There are cost savings in those types of digital training but they aren’t as pronounced as asynchronous digital training.
+So, while digital training can include webinars, virtual classrooms, or similar features, we aren’t looking at those as much.
+While there are cost savings in those types of digital training, they aren’t as pronounced as asynchronous digital training.

-That’s why we’re going to focus on how your organization can save money with asynchronous digital training.
+That’s why we will focus on how your organization can save money with asynchronous digital training.
 This brings us to how digital training will have your organization more than just a handful of dollars.

-Using asynchronous digital training methods instead of traditional or synchronous methods could be the difference between success and failure as business competition continues to get tougher.
+Using asynchronous digital training methods instead of traditional or synchronous methods could differentiate success and failure as business competition gets more challenging.

 How Digital Training Saves Your Organization Money

-While asynchronous digital training isn’t the right solution to every training requirement, when it can replace synchronous methods of training then it’s often far superior.
+While asynchronous digital training isn’t the right solution for every training requirement, it is often far superior to synchronous methods when it can replace them.

-In most surveys we’ve seen, employees prefer to take training at their own pace and in a place they prefer.
+In most surveys, employees prefer to take training at their own pace and in a place they like.
 That means self-paced courses are preferred more than instructor-led courses.
-Not only that but they’re typically a more effective way to learn.
+Not only that, but they’re typically a more effective way to learn.
 While it’s not universally accepted (there are always those hanging on to old ways) that digital training is better, the facts continue to pile up in their favor.

-But this isn’t a post about how much better digital training is than other methods, it’s about how it can save you money.
+But this isn’t a post about how much better digital training is than other methods; it’s about how it can save money.
 So, let’s get into the juicy details of how digital training saves your organization money.
 Lots of money.

-Build it once, and use it as long as the content is relevant.
-Digital training is great specifically because you don’t have to continuously work to train employees.
-Once the content is created, whether a self-paced course, performance support, training video, or whatever then it will continually benefit employees.
+Build it once and use it as long as the content is relevant.
+Digital training is great precisely because you don’t have to work to train employees continuously.
+Once the content is created, whether a self-paced course, performance support, training video, or whatever, it will continually benefit employees.

-Of course, every piece of content, even digital training, has a useful shelf life before it either needs to be updated or retired.
-But, digital training doesn’t require the massive resources typical training requires.
+Of course, every piece of content, even digital training, has a useful shelf life before it needs to be updated or retired.
+However, digital training doesn’t require the massive resources that are required in a typical training session.

 It doesn’t require